Breathing and Posture: Can Bad Posture Affect Your Breathing?

 As a result, the diaphragm relaxes, moving back up to its dome-like structure towards your thoracic cavity.

-Breathing is done by an automatic process which means it does not require us to think about the action, but we do have some control over our breaths.
-For example, we can breathe faster or slower and hold in a breath for longer before exhaling if needed.
+Breathing is accomplished automatically, meaning it does not require us to think about the action, but we have some control over our breaths.
+For example, we can breathe faster or slower and hold a breath for longer before exhaling if needed.

 However, before we inhale again, we return to this mid-position between breaths.
 As a result, these posture muscles aid us in expelling all of the air from our lungs by pushing it out.

-What happens to your breathing when you slouch?
+What happens to your breathing when you have poor posture?

 Because of chest restrictions, diaphragmatic breathing is challenging for these people, and even shallow breaths are ineffective due to restrictions around the chest.